Data Controller: Pickering Solicitors (Tamworth) Limited, Etchell House, Etchell Court, Bonehill Road, Tamworth B78 3HQ.

-If your application for employment is unsuccessful, we will hold your data on file for six months after the end of the relevant recruitment process.
+If your application for employment is unsuccessful, we will hold your data on file for twelve months after the end of the relevant recruitment process.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your employee file and retained during your employment.
 The periods for which your data will be held will be communicated to you via a new privacy notice.

 As a data subject, under certain circumstances, by law you have the right to:

 - Request access to your personal information ( commonly known as a 'data subject access request').
 This enables you to receive a copy of the personal information we hold about you and to check that we are lawfully processing it.